WHAT TO DO IN FUNCHAL? HOW LONG TO VISIT FUNCHAL? WHERE TO STAY IN FUNCHAL?

 However, we spent quite some time in Funchal as well, simply enjoying the city and its great people!

-1. Start at the Mercado dos Lavradores – the farmers market
+1. Start your visit of Funchal at the Mercado dos Lavradores – the farmer’s market

 We loved our visit of the market as we could feel the local atmosphere on our first day in Funchal.

-2. Continue your exploration of the old town with Santa Maria Street
+2. Continue your exploration of Funchal at Santa Maria Street

-Santa Maria street is also full of restaurant.
+Santa Maria Street is also full of restaurants.
 At night it is one of the most lively streets of Funchal.
-Make sure to taste a local puncha, the locals’ favorite drink.
+Make sure to taste a local poncha, the locals’ favorite drink.
 It is a punch made from Madeira rum and generally exotic fruits or lemon and honey.
 It’s so good!